 We are a development stage advanced materials company dedicated to the development of technology and processes that, if successful, will allow for the enrichment of natural isotopes into higher concentration products, which could be used in several industries.
 Our proprietary technology, the Aerodynamic Separation Process ("ASP technology"), originally developed by Klydon Proprietary Ltd ("Klydon"), is designed to enable the production of isotopes used in several industries.
 Our initial focus is on the production and commercialization of enriched Carbon-14 ("C-14"), Molybdenum-100 ("Mo-100") and Silicon-28 ("Si-28").
-We have commissioned an isotope enrichment plant for the enrichment of C-14 located in Pretoria, South Africa, which will be ready for production upon the final installation of essential components.
-We anticipate completion and commissioning of a multi-isotope enrichment plant in Pretoria, South Africa in mid-2024.
+We have commissioned an isotope enrichment plant for the enrichment of C-14 located in Pretoria, South Africa, which will be ready for production upon the final installation of essential components, and we expect to start commercial supply of C-14 during the second half of 2024.
+We anticipate completion and commissioning of a multi-isotope enrichment plant in Pretoria, South Africa during the second half 2024, and we expect to start initial commercial supply of Si-28 during the second half 2024.
 In addition, we have started planning additional isotope enrichment plants.
 We believe the C-14 we may produce using the ASP technology could be used in the development of new pharmaceuticals and agrochemicals.
 We believe the Mo-100 we may produce using the ASP technology could have significant potential advantages for use in the preparation of nuclear imaging agents by radiopharmacies and others in the medical industry.
 We believe the Si-28 we may produce using the ASP technology may be used to create advanced semiconductors and in quantum computing.
 In addition, we are considering the future development of the ASP technology for the separation of Zinc-68, Xenon-129/136 for potential use in the healthcare end market, Germanium 70/72/74 for possible use in the semiconductor end market, and Chlorine -37 for potential use in the nuclear energy end market.

 We are also developing Quantum Enrichment technology to produce enriched Ytterbium-176, Nickel-64, Lithium 6, Lithium 7 and Uranium-235 ("U-235").
 Quantum enrichment is an advanced isotope enrichment technique that is currently in development that uses lasers.
 We believe that the U-235 we may produce using quantum enrichment technology may be commercialized as a nuclear fuel component for use in the new generation of HALEU- fueled small modular reactors that are now under development for commercial and government uses.
+Our first quantum enrichment facility is expected to complete construction and commissioning during the fourth quarter 2024 with first commercial production of Yb-176 also expected during the fourth quarter 2024.